Princeling 'Incites Violence' Against Hong Kong Judge

 Cai's post was shared hundreds of times, according to the Post.
 Barrister Albert Luk told the Post that by inciting people to violently attack the judge Cai could be found in contempt of court.

 Dufton's ethnicity (he is Caucasian) has meanwhile been the subject of unprecedented slurs made by establishment figures disagreeing with his verdict and sentencing.
-Pro-Beijing lawmaker Wong Kwok-kin referred to a unnamed "white skin" judge with a "yellow heart" in the legislature last Friday.
+Pro-Beijing lawmaker Wong Kwok-kin referred to an unnamed "white skin" judge with a "yellow heart" in the legislature last Friday.
 (The color yellow is associated with the Umbrella Revolution.)